katembu/move-it/docs/source/intro.rst

     to allow CHWs to share phones, but you might lose some of the benefits of real-time CHW-to-server communication.

+* **Do you have a system in place to manage a fleet of phones and chargers for your CHWs?**
+    Cell phones break, get lost, and are stolen.
+If CHWs are using their phones all day every day to send SMS messages to the ChildCount+ server, then you should expect a lot of wear and tear.
+Make sure you have a policy and a means to replace broken and stolen phones so that CHWs can continue to submit forms even after their phone breaks.

 * **Do you have a system in place to manage airtime for CHWs?**
     If community health workers are spending US$12/month on SMS messages, you will need a reliable way to get money or airtime to them.